HydraDragonAntivirus/HydraDragonAntivirus/README.md

  ## IMPORTANT
  - Any ghidra project will be removed after you restart the program.
 So be careful!
  - Don't forget to clean up commandlineandmessages, zip_extracted, etc. dirs, sandboxie dirs before analysis.
+Or take a snapshot before you running the program.
  - You have to restart the program after the analysis.
 - Please don't share your IP in the logs.